crawlab-team/crawlab-docs/en/Integration/Nodejs.md

-## Integration with general Node.js crawler
+## Integration with general Node.js spider

-Add the following code to the results save section of your crawler.
+Add the following code to the results save section of your spider.

 ```javascript
 // Import SDK